✈️ The Truth Behind Their Headlines

 AFA dues don’t start until we’ve successfully negotiated and approved a contract that delivers real value: better pay, stronger guarantees, and enforceable protections.

-Those dues go directly toward supporting Flight Attendants: legal support, contract enforcement, negotiations, and representation that works for us, not corporate management.
+Those dues go directly toward supporting Flight Attendants: legal support, contract enforcement, negotiations, and representation that works for us, not SkyWest management.

 Management talks about dues not because they care about our wallets—but because it’s a convenient distraction.
 They want us to focus on a small monthly amount instead of the big picture of what we’re missing without a union.